-To enable threads Roxen must be started with start --DENABLE_THREADS, something that is done automatically on Solaris.
 It is possible to configure the number of request handling threads with the Settings / Number of threads to run variable.
 Note that modules and scripts may start more threads.

 The Settings / Module directories variable controls where Roxen will search for modules, by default in roxen/server/modules/ and in roxen/local/modules.
 The second location is intended for the user's own modules or third-party modules.
 It is not recommended to install any modules under roxen/server/modules, since they will be replaced when Roxen is updated.

-Roxen will check any .pike, .class (Java modules) file found in the module directories or its sub directories to se if they are a module.
+Roxen will check any .pike, .class (Java modules) file found in the module directories or its sub directories to see if they are a module.
 A file is a module if it can be loaded and conforms to the Roxen module API.

 Roxen searches for fonts in the directories specified by Settings / Font directories, by default in roxen/server/nfonts and roxen/local/nfonts.
 The second location is intended for the user's own fonts or third party fonts.
 It is not recommended to install any fonts under roxen/server/nfonts since they will be replaced when Roxen is updated.